 A Few Concrete Examples

 Neural networks are primarily used to classify and cluster raw, unlabeled, real-world data.
-They work behind the scenes of familiar technology such as online image comparison or financial decision-making tools for large corporations.
-A neural network can also look for patterns in web browsing histories to develop recommendations for users.
+They work behind the scenes of familiar technologies, such as online image comparison tools and financial decision-making tools for large corporations.
+A neural network can also analyze web browsing histories to develop recommendations for users.

 Classification